-ENTRY FEES & ADVANCE REGISTRATION REQUIRED BY JUNE 24th
+ENTRY FEES & ADVANCE ENROLLMENT IN 4-H ONLINE REQUIRED BY MAY 15TH REGISTRATION IN FAIR ENTRY REQUIRED BY JUNE 16TH

-- All exhibitor entries must be made online through the Fair Entry System between at least June 1st & and until June 24th at 11:59 PM.
+- 1. All exhibitor entries must be made online through the Fair Entry System between June 1st & and until June 16th at 11:59 PM.
 Instructions will be sent to 4-H families via email, provided to leaders, and available at the MSU Extension office as soon as they are available.
 We recommend saving the registration record once completed (no printout of the registration is required at the MSU office.)
 LATE REGISTRATIONS WILL NOT BE ACCEPTED.
-For those who do not have internet access, online registrations may be completed at the MSU Extension office from June 1st until June 24th.
-Contact 4-H staff before the deadline to schedule an appointment at 734.997.1678. - 2.
+For those who do not have internet access, online registrations may be completed at the MSU Extension office from June 1st until June 16th.
+Contact 4-H staff before the deadline to schedule an appointment at 734.997.1678 - 2.
+Youth Show registration will close to families on June 16th.
+Leaders and Superintendents can review entries and make edits to the extension office until June 23RD AT 11:59 PM. - 3.
 A \$2 entry fee per exhibitor is required.
-Payable to: Washtenaw County 4-H Youth Show. - 3.
+Payable to: Washtenaw County 4-H Youth Show and turned in by club to Youth Show Leader Meeting, scheduled for Wednesday, June 28th at 6:30 p.m. - 4.
 Using the pen count sheet provided to each club, pen fees will be assessed.
 The total family pen fee contribution will not exceed \$50/family.
-Pen fees will be collected by club leaders, using one pen count sheet, and one check per club (recommended), and turned in by June 24th with registration forms.
+Pen fees will be collected by club leaders, using one pen count sheet, and one check per club (recommended), and turned in 4-H Youth Show Leader Meeting, scheduled for Wednesday, June 28th at 6:30 p.m.
 Pen fee guide: Beef: \$5/head, Beef Cow/Calf:\$10, Market Feeder Calf:\$5/head, Goat:\$5/pen, Sheep: \$5/pen, Swine: \$5/pen, Llama: \$5/head, Dairy: \$5/head, Poultry Single: \$1/head, Poultry Meat Pen: \$4/cage, Poultry Std.
 Pr./Prod: \$2/cage, Turkey/pea fowl own cage: \$4, Ducks/Geese: \$1/cage, Rabbit Single: \$1/head, Rabbit Giant Breed: \$2/per cage, Rabbit Meat Pen: \$4/per cage, Dog: \$5/head.
-Make checks payable to: Washtenaw County 4-H Youth Show. - 4.
-Team and group entries must be made in the name of one exhibitor. - 5.
-Club project entries online must be made in the name of the club Administrative Leader (Herdsmanship, Club Booth, Club Educational Exhibit, etc.). - 6.
-Exhibits entered in classes 1700 and above, must be accompanied by a completed exhibit building tag at the time of judging. - 7.
-Do not pre-register for any championship, best of show classes or rate of gain classes; all eligible exhibitors will be considered. - Horse project members must submit Horse/Pony project identification form and sponsorship by May 1st to the MSU Extension office.
-Registration for Horse/Pony fitting and showing and riding classes are required at the time of online 4-H Youth Show entry; by June 24th.
+Make checks payable to: Washtenaw County 4-H Youth Show. - 5.
+Team and group entries must be made in the name of one exhibitor. - 6.
+Club project entries forms must be made in the name of the club Administrative Leader (Herdsmanship, Club Booth, Club Educational Exhibit, etc.). - 7.
+Exhibits entered in classes 1700 and above, must be accompanied by an Exhibit Tag available on Saturday during set up and Sunday before judging. - 8.
+Do not pre-register for any championship, best of show classes or rate of gain classes; all eligible exhibitors will be considered. - 9.
+Horse project members must submit Horse/Pony project identification form and sponsorship by May 1st to the MSU Extension office.
+Registration for Horse/Pony fitting and showing and riding classes are required at the time of online 4-H Youth Show entry; by June 16th. - 10.
+Market livestock exhibitors (beef, feeder calves, sheep, swine, goats) must tag animals at winter or spring weigh in's in order to exhibit market animals and sell in the auction. - 11.
+In order to register for the youth show, youth must be enrolled in 4-H online no later than May 15th.
+Although preferred and HIGHLY encouraged to register by October.